andrewtran1995/automaticity-model/README.md

 Automaticity model for the Ashby lab.

 ### Using the model
-The model's main entry point is automaticityModel.m.
+The model's main entry point is `automaticityModel.m`.
 For performance reasons, it has been written to be compatible with code generation.

 ### Requirements
 * MATLAB R2018A